fractalqb/sllm/README.md

 ```

 Once you find the message by skimming the log entry its meaning is not
-subject of presonal interpretation of technical key/value pairs any
+subject of personal interpretation of technical key/value pairs any
 more.
 That's fine!
 But there is still a significant amount of “visual
 noise”.
-However the result is quite acceptable.
+However, the result is quite acceptable.
 But one still may ask
 if the redundancy in the log entry is necessary.
 With a “slim” message
 you don't need that redundancy.